[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 • For more information you can visit the Social Security website http://www.socialsecurity.gov and search on disability, asking the interviewer during your appointment, or toll-free by telephone at 800-772-1213.

-© LymphNotes.com 2012.This information does not replace the advice of a qualified health care professional, or a consultation with a Social Security employee.
+© LymphNotes.com 2014.This information does not replace a consultation with a Social Security employee.

 Got a question or comment?
 Post in the 'How Lymphedema is Treated' forum.